swarad07/swarad-chessboard/README.md

 Limitations:
 - No clock
-- No scoring
+- No historical data for each player
-- Both players have to play on the same window
+- Both players have to play on the same browser window
-- No history and state (The board resets when reloaded)
+- No state (The board resets when reloaded)